Main content of the website

 • Voting is available to both resident electors and non-resident property electors who meet eligibility requirements

-• Registering and voting can be completed in one visit at the voting location if needed
+• Registration and voting can be completed in one visit at the voting location, if needed

 Need Assistance?